nathanmentley/RemoteCongress/README.md

 * Produce signed and immutable data (bills and votes on bills).
 * Send that data to a server where it'll remained signed, get verified, and remain in an immutable state.
 * Have that data persisted in an immutable and decentralized storage system so it can't be lost or tampered with.
-* Pull any stored bills or votes, and ensure they're valid, and not tampered with.
+* retrieve any stored bills or votes, and ensure they're valid, and not tampered with.

 With this proof of concept we're able to show a system that'll allow representatives who cast votes publicly to do so remotely, and that anyone is able to verify the cast votes, and ensure they aren't tampered with.

-This system currently doesn't have a graphical interface.
+This system doesn't have a graphical interface.
 Currently to interact with it you must either use cli tools, write some code, or hit an http server.

 While a graphical interface would be useful it seems less critical than showing a working system.
+However, if there is demand it shouldn't be too difficult to create one.

 ## Design